bshauck/Basana/README.md

 ## Fork

-Add detailed steps for new deployment
+Add detailed steps for new deployment and